ecnusse/Kea/README.md

 ### Specify your properties

-A property in DroiodChecker consists of three parts: A function that looks like a normal test, a `@rule` decorator that specifies this function as a property, and a ``@precondition`` decorator that specifies the precondition of the property.
+A property in Kea consists of three parts: A function that looks like a normal test, a `@rule` decorator that specifies this function as a property, and a ``@precondition`` decorator that specifies the precondition of the property.

 Here is an example of a property: